-Dennis Finnell has published five books of poems, Red Cottage, the first, awarded the Juniper Prize from the University of Massachusetts Press.
-His most recent book is Ruins Assembling, 2014, from Shape&Nature Press, which was nominated for the 2016 Poets' Choice Award.
+Dennis Finnell has published five books of poems.
+The first, Red Cottage, was awarded the Juniper Prize from the University of Massachusetts Press.
+His most recent book, Ruins Assembling (Shape & Nature Press, 2014), was nominated for the 2016 Poets' Choice Award.
 He has taught literature and writing at the University of Tennessee, Mount Holyoke College, and Wesleyan University, and served as Co-Director of Financial Aid at Greenfield Community College for several years.
 He hails from St. Louis, but has called western Massachusetts home for years.

 Last week, the ginkgo tree next to our back door dropped all of its leaves and berries.
 A late-day sun tumbled to the ground in a million pieces stinking of your room, acrid and rotting.

 “It itches,” you told me as you dug your fingers into your belly today.
 The cancer started in your colon.
 Now the tumor sat at the surface of your skin, lumping your abdomen and oozing.
 “I want to go outside.”
 The room hung with your pungent tang, not well masked with cinnamon air fresheners.

 “But it’s starting to snow,” I told you.
 It was early this year.